andrewcargill/hangman/README.md

 ***
 - Welcome screen
     - A vibarent image that displays the name of the game
-    - The instruction are in uppercase to represent text that should be read
+    - The instructions are in uppercase to represent text that should be read
     - To help the player slowly understand that this is a 'keyboard' based game, the player is asked to press 'return' to start
     - Intentionally, at this stage the player can press any key combination to enter the game.
 No error message will be shown.
-As we do not want to disconnect with the players interest.
+We do not want the player to disconnect from the game.

 ![Welcome Graphic](assets/images/readme_welcome_graphic.jpg)

 - Player chooses game type
-    - Friendly, lowercase, text is presented to the user to welcome them to the game.
+    - Friendly lowercase-text is presented to the user to welcome them to the game.
 Throughout the game lowercase text is used to represent the games 'voice' to the player.
 The character of the game is fun, friendly and positive.
-    - At this stage the player must choose one of two options.
+    - At this stage the player can choose one of two options.
 The player must enter their choice correctly, if entered incorrectly the game will show a message asking them to try again.
-    Along with asking the player to select a game, we are training the player further on how the actual game will be played.
-The player will need to read the text and then respond accordingly.
+    Along with asking the player to select a game, we are training the player on how the actual game will be played.
+Going forwards the player will need to read the text and then respond accordingly.

 ![Game Type](assets/images/Readme_game_type.jpg)

 - New game start screen
     - A image representing a small village with a church, house and tree is displayed.
 This image helps the player imagine a place, back in time, where a hanging might have taken place.
+A little gruesome, but the fun feel to the game counteracts that feeling.
-    - The type of word is displayed to help remind the player of their game choice.
+    - The type of word is displayed to help remind the player of kind of word they need to find.
-    - The word to guess is clearly displayed, with dashes '-' used to instead of the letters.
+    - The word to guess is clearly displayed, with dashes '-' replacing the letters of the word.
     - The game asks the player for their first guess
-    - Uppercase represents game information and lowercase represents the game guiding the player.
+    - Uppercase represents game information and lowercase represents the text that is guiding the player.

 ![First Question](assets/images/readme_first_question.jpg)

 - Correct Guesses
-    - As the player tests various letters the displayed screen is consistent.
+    - As the player plays the game the displayed screen is consistent.
     - The hangman graphic shown.
     - On a correct answer the letter is added to the guess word.
     - Wrong guesses are shown to remind the player of previous guesses.